ccoopq/Jackal-robot-path-planning-and-navigation/README.md

 * `jackal_description` contains the modified jackal robot model descriptions
 * `me5413_world` the main pkg containing the gazebo world, and the launch files
 * Other pkgs are optional based on youe own environment

-**Note:** If you are working on this project, it is encouraged to fork this repository and work on your own fork!

-After forking this repo to your own github:

 ```bash
 # Clone your own fork of this repo (assuming home here `~/`)